mocaplatform/moca-ios-sdk/README.md

 --------------
 Finally, to start using SDK, you’ll need to initialize MOCA framework.

-1. Import <MOCA/MOCA.h> header file into your app’s delegate implementation file.
+1. Import `<MOCA/MOCA.h>` header file into your app’s delegate implementation file.
-2. A good place to initialize MOCA SDK is in you app’s delegate '–application:didFinishLaunchingWithOptions:' method.
+2. A good place to initialize MOCA SDK is in you app’s delegate `–application:didFinishLaunchingWithOptions:` method.
+3. You must initialize the SDK before calling any other method.
+4. On initialization, MOCA SDK will load configuration from `MOCAConfig.plist` file and perform all necessary framework setup.
+5. The `[MOCA initializeSDK]` method call returns YES on success, and NO on error.

 <pre><code>
 #import <MOCA/MOCA.h>

-- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+- (BOOL)<b>application</b>:(UIApplication *)application <b>didFinishLaunchingWithOptions</b>:(NSDictionary *)launchOptions
 {
     // Initialize MOCA SDK.
     BOOL mocaReady = [MOCA initializeSDK];